napulen/functional-harmony-micchi/BPS_FH_Dataset/readme_chords.txt

 '-' before number = flat
 / = secondary chord

-This is what is called "secondary degree"
+The numerator is what is called "secondary degree", and the denominator "primary degree".
+When there is no denominator, a 1 is understood.
+So, most primary degrees are 1.

 --

 E: Chord Quality